mikestefanello/pagoda/README.md

 ### Layouts

 _Layouts_ are full HTML templates that are used by [pages](#pages) to inject themselves in to, allowing you to easily have multiple pages that all use the same layout, and to easily switch layouts between different pages.
-[Included](https://github.com/mikestefanello/pagoda/tree/templates/pkg/ui/layouts) is a _primary_ and _auth_ layout as an example, which you can see in action by navigating to the login, register, and forgot password pages.
+[Included](https://github.com/mikestefanello/pagoda/tree/templates/pkg/ui/layouts) is a _primary_ and _auth_ layout as an example, which you can see in action by navigating between the links on the _General_ and _Account_ sidebar menus.

 ### Pages